The aim of the

 The vignette is a worked through real world example of a functional

-biogeography workflow using the internal dataset on European mammals
+biogeography workflow using the internal dataset provided in

 The functions in funbiogeo